Wood Green: Entertainment history

 The Alexandra Palace, which is within Wood Green parish, played a leading role in the development of public service television.
 It is now an events and entertainment venue hosting exhibitions, concerts and sporting events.

 Wood Green also played its part in the history of commercial television in the UK.
 In 1955, with the opening of Lew Grade's London weekend franchise Associated Television (ATV), the Wood Green Empire in Lymington Avenue was home to variety programmes on Independent Television (ITV); one of which was The Arthur Haynes Show, starring the host himself and his straight man Nicholas Parsons.
 Only the frontage of The Wood Green Empire survives.
 It is now a branch of the Halifax.

 The now-demolished bus depot at Wood Green was used for location filming by London Weekend Television for their 1970s situation comedy On The Buses.

+In the 1940s and 1950s the Fishmongers Arms pub in Wood Green was a popular jazz venue, and in the 1970s it became a rock music venue, hosting early performances by musicians and bands including John Mayall's Blues Breakers, Cream, Zoot Money, Graham Bond, Brian Auger, Julie Driscoll, Long John Baldry, Joe Cocker, Rod Stewart, Fleetwood Mac, Ten Years After, The Groundhogs, The Kinks, Led Zeppelin, Jethro Tull, and Pink Floyd.

 21st century

 As of 2018, Wood Green is the focus of two major regeneration programmes by the London Borough of Haringey.

 The Haringey Heartlands initiative covers an area to the west of the town centre, including the former Clarendon Gas Works, Olympia Trading Estate and land on Western Road.
 The programme aims to transform the area into a mixed sub-neighbourhood, with 1,700 homes, along with retail and office space.
 There are also plans for new public open space including a 'civic boulevard' linking the east and west of Wood Green and a public square for events and activities.

 The wider area of Wood Green is the focus of a second significant regeneration plan entering the final stages of consultation in early 2018.
 The Wood Green Area Action plan would see the transformation of Wood Green Town Centre with the creation of 6,400 new homes, 4,000 new jobs and a redeveloped town centre with a significant amount of high-rise building.

-Blue House Yard is a redevelopment of a former carpark including creative work and retail space, a public square for markets and events.
+Blue House Yard is a redevelopment of a former car park including creative work and retail space, a public square for markets and events.

 Wood Green is also one of the suggested stations on the new Crossrail 2 transport development.